Popeye (missile): Design

 The Popeye is designed for precision attack against large targets from stand off ranges.
 The standard Popeye and smaller Popeye-Lite are powered by a single-stage solid rocket.
-Rafael offered a Popeye Turbo air launched variant featuring a jet engine and folding wings for a UK competition specifying a cruise missile with range of at least 320 km in 1994; publicly exposing a lowest possible maximum range for that variant.
+Rafael Advanced Defense Systems offered a Popeye Turbo air launched variant featuring a jet engine and folding wings for a UK competition specifying a cruise missile with range of at least 320 km in 1994; publicly exposing a lowest possible maximum range for that variant.
 An inertial guidance system pilots the missile towards the target; for terminal homing the pilot can control the missile directly via an INS and data link, aiming via either a television or imaging infrared seeker depending on the missile model.
 It is not necessary for the launching aircraft to direct the missile—control can be passed to another platform while the firing aircraft escapes the area.
 There are two choices of warhead for the export versions, a 340 kg blast/fragmentation or 360 kg penetrator.

 The alleged Israeli submarine-launched cruise missile variant is reported to be jet powered and nuclear armed with a greatly increased range, though according to the Federation of American Scientists "open literature provides little information on this system" but in a May 2000 test launch was tracked for 1500 km.